 The planning process for this study included outreach to both the general public and key stakeholders.
-A project advisory committee, comprised of representatives from Ontario County, the Town of Canandaigua and local stakeholders, provided continuity and study oversight in addition to public meetings.
+A project advisory committee, comprised of representatives from Ontario County, the Town of Canandaigua and local stakeholders, provided study oversight in addition to public meetings.

-Meeting summaries and agendas are provided in Appendix A.
+Project Advisory Committee Meeting summaries and agendas are provided in Appendix A.